PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 11 -- Why Would Anybody Want to be a Merchant? -- 589

 When Boltac awoke, he found himself in his bed.
-Bright light streamed in through the window and he was, inexplicably, alive.
+Bright light streamed in through the window, and he was, inexplicably, alive.
 He returned to consciousness slowly and from a great distance.
 At first he couldn't remember how he had gotten here, or what had happened.
 Then, as the memory of it flooded back, he became fearful.
 Unable, at first, to separate fantastic dream from terrible reality, he flung back the covers.
 His leg was straight.
 His shirt was ripped, but the skin underneath was perfect and unscarred.
 That really had been a *magic* potion.
 Hell of a way to find out.

 He got out of bed and stretched.
 Then he went downstairs.

 At the foot of the narrow stairs, he found the Farm Boy asleep in a pile of cloaks.
 Even in his sleep he clutched the sword Boltac had given him.
-When Boltac nudged him with his boot the lad jumped back.
+When Boltac nudged him with his boot, the lad jumped back.

 "Ahh!" screamed the Farm Boy, awaking with a start.
 When he saw that it was Boltac he said, "I was standing guard.
-In case those things came back."
+In case, those things came back."

 "No kid, that's sleeping guard."
 Boltac softened a little, "But, uh, I appreciate it."
 Boltac stepped over the boy and brought out a loaf of thick black bread and some butter.
 "C'mon, breakfast."

 They ate in silence for a time.
-Finally Boltac asked, "Do you have a name?"
+Finally, Boltac asked, "Do you have a name?"

 "In my village, they call me Relan."